-Your family will love a Panama City Beach dolphin cruise, pictured above, almost as much as the local seagulls
+Your family will love feeding seagulls from a Panama City Beach dolphin cruise

 Multiple seagull species are found nationwide, but the most common gull found on the Gulf Coast is the ring-billed gull.
 You may have seen ring-billed gulls before in a local parking lot, or by any fresh water lake, but these gulls are most in their element on the Gulf Coast.